Flood Insurance

 It is important that homeowners, renters and business owners evaluate their risks and take steps to protect their homes and businesses from flooding.
 One way to manage your risks is to purchase additional insurance to cover damage caused by flooding.

 • Most standard homeowners and renters policies do not cover flood damage.
-You need a separate flood insurance policy for that protection.
+You need flood insurance for that protection.

-• Check your flood risk even if you’re not in a “high-risk” zone
+• Check your flood risk even if you’re not in a “high-risk” zone.
+No home is safe from the devastation of a flood, 25% of flood losses occur to homes outside of a high-risk area.

-• Don’t wait!
+• Don’t wait until a storm is on its way!
 Most flood insurance policies have a 30-day waiting period.

 Learn more about Flood Insurance: